LucaFranceschini/trace-expressions/README.md

 ## Examples
 Different examples can be found in `examples`.
 Every folder usually contains a "good" and a "bad" example, that are accepted or considered errors by the monitor, respectively.
+Also, a Prolog file containing the specification is included.